kunalnj/B-Anomalies/README.md

 ```
 ## Output

-The output tuple is the same name as the .dst Brunel input file, in our case this was tested on /vols/lhcb/masmith/gangadir_bs2kktautau/workspace/mesmith/LocalXML/59/0/output/Brunel.dst.
-An example output .root file is the Bender.root file.
+Output is a Bender.root file.
+In our case this was tested on /vols/lhcb/masmith/gangadir_bs2kktautau/workspace/mesmith/LocalXML/59/0/output/Brunel.dst.